microsoft/datashaper/docs/resources/tablebundle/index.md

 The **table bundle** brings together all of the component resources to fully materialize a table for analytic use.
 This can include a base [data table](../datatable/index.md) (e.g., CSV or JSON data file), a [codebook](../codebook/index.md) that defines the schema, and a [workflow](../workflow/index.md) defining transformations to apply.

-You can contruct table bundles in a variety of ways, including symlinking from one to another to create derived collections that dynamically update as child dependencies are modified.
+You can construct table bundles in a variety of ways, including symlinking from one to another to create derived collections that dynamically update as child dependencies are modified.

 ## Table view